ChangfuXu/AMCoEdge/README.md

 # Citation
 If our method can be used in your paper, please help cite:

-@inproceedings{xu2024enhancing, title={Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration}, author={Xu, Changfu and Guo, Jianxiong and Zeng, Jiandian and Meng, Shengguang and Chu, Xiaowen and Cao, Jiannong and Wang, Tian}, booktitle={204 IEEE 44th International Conference on Distributed Computing Systems (ICDCS)}, pages={960-970}, year={2024}, publisher={IEEE}}
+@inproceedings{xu2024enhancing, title={Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration}, author={Xu, Changfu and Guo, Jianxiong and Zeng, Jiandian and Meng, Shengguang and Chu, Xiaowen and Cao, Jiannong and Wang, Tian}, booktitle={2024 IEEE 44th International Conference on Distributed Computing Systems (ICDCS)}, pages={960-970}, year={2024}, publisher={IEEE}}

+@article{xu2025enhancing, title={Enhancing AIGC Service Efficiency with Adaptive Multi-Edge Collaboration in A Distributed System}, author={Xu, Changfu and Guo, Jianxiong and Zeng, Jiandian and Qiu, Houming and Wang, Tian and Chu, Xiaowen and Cao, Jiannong}, journal={IEEE Transactions on Services Computing}, pages={1-14}, year={2025}, publisher={IEEE}}